paulbricman/paulbricman.github.io/_posts/2020-09-20-the-pocket-philosopher.md

 **User:** Maybe the atmosphere is sort of acting like a giant prism, making the sky seem blue.

 Having the chatbot simply spit out random questions from a tiny collection might get repetitive.
 A more pleasant conversation partner might require adding more powerful natural language processing capabilities.
 This would make the chatbot able to pose questions which include your messages as context, like in the dialogues at the beginning.
 Instead of responding with predefined strings, it would use templates which adapt to the topic of discussion.
-An iconic example of this was 1970's Eliza, a "therapist" chatbot designed to make users reflect on their feelings:

-**Eliza:** *Hello, I am Eliza.
-I'll be your therapist today.*

-**Patient:** I feel anxious.

-**Eliza:** *Do you enjoy feeling anxious?*

-**Patient:** No, of course not.

-**Eliza:** *Are you sure?*

-**Patient:** Yes.

-**Eliza:** *I see.
-Let's explore that a bit more.*

-**Patient:** I'm wondering what's the purpose of it all...

-**Eliza:** *How long have you been wondering what's the purpose of it all?*

-**Patient:** Several years now...

-**Eliza:** *I see.
-Let's try another topic and we will come back to that issue later.*
+**User:** The sky is blue.

+**Chatbot:** *What makes you think that the sky is blue?*

+**User:** Personal observation.

+**Chatbot:** *Is it always the case that the sky is blue?*

+**User:** Yes, others report similar observations.

 Of course, we wouldn't expect such chatbots to exhibit intelligent behavior.
 That isn't their purpose, and would be far beyond their capabilities.
 However, even such an algorithmic agent could still prove useful, because, as we've seen before, one could challenge the subject at hand without having a grasp on it.
 The real value of such a chatbot would be in probing your own knowledge, the knowledge of the interlocutor, in a more systematic manner.
 And even if the conversation becomes a bit clumsy at times, this doesn't diminish its value.

+What would you discuss with such a chatbot?
+How far would the discussion go?
+Those are intriguing questions waiting for answers.